patrickmineault/codebook/docs/decoupled.md

 end
 ```

-The fact that it's Matlab code can help us to evaluate this code with a little bit of distance - a beginner's mindset, if you will.
+The fact that it's Matlab code can help us to evaluate this code with a little bit of distance: a beginner's mindset, if you will.
 We see many different code smells:

 - Parsing a magic integer (`cn`) from the name of a component
 - Using magic numbers (`USER_DATA{6}`, `classes==3`)